Limitations

 2. Import-Based Analysis Only

-Due to how the analysis framework works, GoGreement only analyzes types and functions that are imported by the packages being analyzed.
+Due to how the analysis framework works, GoGreement analyzes the packages it is

 This means: